-A Short History of the Society Virginia Show Society is made up of 200 plus members, mainly farmers and part-time farmers who also work and run local businesses.
-The show committee draws its membership primarily from the South-east Cavan area, and is very much cross community in nature.
+A Short History of the Society Virginia Show Society is made up of 200 plus members, the majority are farmers and part-time farmers who also work and run local businesses.
+The show committee draws its membership primarily from the South-east Cavan area, approved and is very much cross community in nature.
 The Committee which now spans in some cases three generations of the same family has successfully run

 Virginia Agricultural Show for 75 Years.

 The show consists of over 500 classes and 3,500 exhibits annually.
 In the past they have successfully built the original Virginia Vocational School in 1962, now further developed as Virginia College for 800 pupils.
 They have organised very successful Carnivals and Dances in the original Ballroom for many years, usually for 4 nights a week creating good business for the local town.
 All farmers are used to running their own businesses and in today’s world where strong managerial skills are required, they are not found lacking.
 The Show committee is experienced in development of projects of a capital nature, and this coupled with a strong voluntary effort spanning back to the days of the group’s inception, provides a firm foothold from which to undertake the proposed development.